Tanner Roark: Atlanta Braves

-On May 10, 2021, Roark signed a minor league deal with the Atlanta Braves organization.
+On May 11, 2021, Roark signed a minor league contract with the Atlanta Braves.
 On June 24, Roark was selected to the active roster.
 After posting a 2.14 ERA in 24 appearances (three starts) for the Gwinnett Stripers, Roark elected free agency on September 5 when he was outrighted off of the 40-man roster.

 International career

-He was selected Team USA at the 2017 World Baseball Classic as a replacement for Max Scherzer.
-Roark pitched in relief versus the Dominican Republic, throwing 41 pitches over 1 1/3 innings, allowing two earned runs.
-Roark started vs Japan in the 2017 WBC semifinals.
-Roark, who described it as the biggest start of his career, threw 48 pitches over four complete innings, allowing no runs.
+Roark was selected to the Team USA for the 2017 World Baseball Classic as a replacement for Max Scherzer.
+He pitched in relief against the Dominican Republic, throwing 41 pitches over 1 1/3 innings and allowing two earned runs.
+He later started against Japan in the semifinals.
+Roark, who described it as the biggest start of his career, threw 48 pitches over four scoreless innings.
 Under an agreement between Team USA and the Nationals, Roark was limited to no more than 50 pitches.
-Team USA defeated Japan 2–1 for their first win in WBC semifinal history.
-Team USA manager Jim Leyland praised Roark's performance post-game saying, "The key tonight, without question, was Tanner Roark."
+Team USA defeated Japan 2–1, marking their first win in WBC semifinal history.
+Team USA manager Jim Leyland praised Roark's performance post-game, saying, "The key tonight, without question, was Tanner Roark."
+Team USA would go on to win the championship game against Puerto Rico, securing their first ever WBC title.

 Pitching style

-Roark's main pitch is a sinker at 92 mph (topping out at 96).
-Against right-handed hitters, he also features a slider at 85 mph.
-Against lefties he mixes in a curveball at 77 mph and a changeup at 82 mph.
-He also has a little-used four-seam fastball at 92 mph.
+Roark's main pitch was a sinker at 92 mph (topping out at 96).
+He also featured a slider at 85 mph, which he primarily uses against right-handed hitters.
+Against lefties, he mixed in a curveball at 77 mph and a changeup at 82 mph.
+He also had a little-used four-seam fastball at 92 mph.

 Personal life

-Roark and his wife Amanda have two daughters.
-They had their first son in September 2018.
+Roark has a daughter and son.
+Roark divorced his wife Amanda in 2021, as seen on his social media page.